-In a statement from Kensington Palace spokesman Jason Knauf explained, “The couple will be going on honeymoon, but not straightaway.
+In a statement from Kensington Palace spokesman Jason Knauf explained, “The couple will be going on honeymoon, but not straight away.
 They will have their first engagement as a married couple in the week after the wedding.”
-Yes, it's royal work that's keeping them from going away after their May 19 wedding.
+Yes, it's royal work that's keeping them from going away after their 19th May wedding.
 Clearly, Markle was not kidding around when she said she wanted to "hit the ground running" once she officially became a royal.

 Specifically, Markle will work with The Royal Foundation — founded in 2009 by Princes William, Harry and Kate Middleton to focus on helping the armed forces, conservation and mental health — to empower women.

 At the foundation's first forum in February, Markle said, "I fundamentally disagree with that because women don't need to find a voice — they have a voice.
 They need to feel empowered to use it and people need to be encouraged to listen."